In two months, Ikea sold 1 million of its new veggie hot dogs

 At the food counter past the checkout lanes at Ikea stores, where the company sells giant frozen yogurt cones for a dollar and other snacks to keep guests satiated and ready to buy more sofas, it’s now possible to buy a hot dog for just 75 cents.
 And the hot dog has no meat in it at all.

-Made from a blend of kale, red lentils, carrots, and ginger, and served on a soft bun slathered in sweet and spicy mustard, pickled red cabbage, and crispy onions, the vegan dog is designed in part to appeal to a growing number of customers who want to eat healthier and plant-based food.
+Made from a blend of kale, red lentils, carrots, and ginger, and served on a soft bun slathered in sweet and spicy mustard, pickled red cabbage, and crispy onions, the vegan dog (the bun makes it just vegetarian) is designed in part to appeal to a growing number of customers who want to eat healthier and plant-based food.
 But it’s also part of Ikea’s much larger ambition to cut its carbon footprint.

 “What we absolutely aim for is to encourage customers to choose the veggie dog over the meat dog–and we also see a reality that that really happens,” says Merlijn Crébolder, Ikea food manager in the U.S. “We see in our sales figures that we are meeting the needs of our customers that already made the choice of vegan options, but we also see that the classical meat eater is very willing to try this option, because it’s really a tasty dog.”